dotnet/csharpstandard/standard/variables.md

 There are three ref-safe-contexts:

-- ***declaration-block***: A *variable_reference* to a local variable declared in a block is valid from its declaration to the end of the block in which it is declared.
-Each nested block represents a different context.
-The ref-safe-context of a local variable is the declaration-block in which it is declared.
-A local variable declared in a method has a ref-safe-context of the block that defines the method.
-A variable declared in a block is a valid referent only if the reference variable is declared in the same block after the referent, or a nested block.
+- ***declaration-block***: The ref-safe-context of a *variable_reference* to a local variable ([§9.2.8](variables.md#928-local-variables)) extends from its declaration to the end of the scope in which it is declared, including into any nested *embedded-statement*s in this range.

+  A *variable_reference* to a local variable is a valid referent for a reference variable only if the reference variable is declared within the ref-safe-context of that variable.

+- ***function-member***: Within a function a *variable_reference* to any of the following has a ref-safe-context of function-member:

+  - Value parameters ([§9.2.5](variables.md#925-value-parameters)) on a function member declaration, including the implicit `this` of class member functions; and
+  - The implicit reference (`ref`) parameter ([§9.2.6](variables.md#925-reference-parameters)) `this` of a struct member function, along with its fields.

-- ***function-member***: A *variable_reference* to a value parameter on a function member declaration, including the implicit `this` parameter, is valid in the entire function member.
-The ref-safe-context of the fields of a `struct` type is function-member.
-A variable with ref-safe-context of function-member is a valid referent only if the reference variable is declared in the same function member.
+   A *variable_reference* with ref-safe-context of function-member is a valid referent only if the reference variable is declared in the same function member.

+- ***caller-context***:  Within a function a *variable_reference* to any of the following has a ref-safe-context of caller-context:
+  - Reference (`ref`) parameters ([§9.2.6](variables.md#925-reference-parameters)) other than the implicit `this` of a struct member function;
+  - Member fields and elements of such parameters;
-- ***caller-context***: Member fields of a `class` type parameter, including the receiver, and `ref` parameters have ref-safe-context of caller-context.
-A variable with ref-safe-context of caller-context can be the referent of a reference return.
-A variable that can be the referent of a reference-return is ***safe-to-ref-return***.
+  - Member fields of parameters of class type; and
+  - Elements of parameters of array type.
+  A *variable_reference* with ref-safe-context of caller-context can be the referent of a reference return.
+A *variable_reference* that can be the referent of a reference-return is ***safe-to-ref-return***.

 These values form a nesting relationship from narrowest (declaration-block) to widest (caller-context).
 Each nested block represents a different context.